 The following summary consolidated statement of operations data for the years ended December 31, 2016 and 2015 have been derived from our audited financial statements included in this prospectus and assume that the Company completes a 1 for 30 reverse stock split.
 The statements of operations data for each of the nine-month periods ended September 30, 2017 and 2016 and the balance sheet data as of September 30, 2017 set forth below are derived from our unaudited quarterly consolidated financial statements included in this prospectus and contain all adjustments, consisting of normal recurring adjustments, that management considers necessary for a fair presentation of our financial position and results of operations for the periods presented.
-Our historical results are not necessarily indicative of the results that may be expected in the future, and our interim results are not necessarily indicative of the results to be expected for the full fiscal year.
-You should read the following summary financial and other data in conjunction with the section titled "Management Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements taking into account a possible spin-off of our VAR Business.
+Our historical results are not necessarily indicative of the results to be expected for the full fiscal year.
+You should read the following summary financial and other data in conjunction with the section titled "Management Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included in this prospectus, including the pro-forma financial statements taking into account a possible spin-off of our VAR Business.